nuts-foundation/nuts-node/docs/pages/deployment/monitoring.rst

     go tool pprof /some/location.dmp

 The tooling includes a help function to get you started.
 To get started use the ``web`` command inside the tooling.
-It'll open a SVG in a browser and gives a nice overview of what the node was doing.
+It'll open a SVG in a browser and give an overview of what the node was doing.